Signs Of Life

 Mervyn has discussed this phenomenon and related experiences with leading researchers across the UK in a variety of fields including experimental psychologists, neurologists, social neuroscientists and philosophers.
 The Centre for the History of Emotions has provided a place to contextualise the findings and reflect on next steps.

-It is possible that the work will result in a new theatre piece to do with perception.
+It is possible that the Signs of Life project will result in a new theatre piece to do with perception.

 Mervyn is blogging here.

-The lead contact at CHE is Dr Tiffany Watt-Smith.
+The lead contact at CHE was Dr Tiffany Watt-Smith.

 Other correspondents include: